Organize your life with Google’s free resources

-Over the years, we have seen Google transform and innovate their products from a standalone search engine into a diverse company with a number of free and paid for products.
-Let’s review my favorites from the point of view of a mother with young children and beginner blogger.
+Over the years, we have seen Google transform and innovate its products from a standalone search engine into a diverse company with a number of free and paid-for products.
+Let’s review my favorites from the point of view of a mother with young children and a beginner blogger.

 01 | Gmail

 Gmail is the email service that is provided for free through Google.
 I can remember when you needed an “invitation” to join the email service provider back in 2005 and readily jumped on the bandwagon from my yahoo account.
 The Gmail account has transformed through the years and it now means you have a “Google Account” that opens the door to many other products.